anse3832/MUSIQ/README.md

 After those settings, you can run the train & validation code by running "train.py"
 - python3 train.py (execution code)
 - Options are all included in "train.py".
-So you should change the variable "config" in "train.py"
+So you should change the variable "config" in "train.py" If the codes are implemented exactly the same as the paper, the performance can be further improved

+Belows are the performance on KonIQ-10k database (I'm still training the code, so the results will be updated later)
+- SRCC: 0.8877
+- PLCC: 0.9152

 # Inference
 Inference code will be uploaded soon